BKM8383/Humanchain-aisafety/README.md

 ---

-Created as part of a take-home assignment for HumanChain, an AI safety startup, focused on demonstrating backend development skills in API design, request handling, and data persistence.
+Created as part of a take-home assignment for Sparklehood, an AI safety startup, focused on demonstrating backend development skills in API design, request handling, and data persistence.